project-flotta/project-flotta.github.io/documentation/latest/dev/installation.md

 On device, we have two different things to install, yggdrasil and device worker.
 There are two ways to run this piece:

-> ⚠️ **Golang 1.16**: By default, device needs to compile in Golang 1.16
+> ⚠️ **Golang 1.16**: By default, device needs to compile in Golang 1.16 mainly
-> mainly because this software needs to packaged as RPM, so the version for
+> because this software needs to be packaged as RPM, so the version for
 > RHEL8/Fedora 35 is golang 1.16

 ### Single way with Yggdrasil: